-Going out of town or traveling can be a rather dramatic action for both pet owners and their pets.
+Going out of town or traveling in winter with a dog can be a rather dramatic action for both pet owners and their pets.
 Most owners would prefer having a trusted family member or friend swing by so they can preserve the pet’s routine.

 But unfortunately, this isn’t always possible.
 (This is especially true over the holidays when practically everyone has made special plans.)
 So if the regular pet-sitter just can’t swing it this year, pet owners should consider these tips for smarter boarding.

 Kennels and pet hotels will fill up quickly around the holidays and the last thing a pet owner needs is to be stuck with a facility that has seen better days.
 Not only will owners need time to do the research, but they may also want to physically visit the facilities to get a better idea of what they’re signing up for.
 And don’t forget to stock up on your pets medication, including dog vitamins – and for those cold winter days, dog hip and joint supplements.

 A vet will likely be familiar with the many options in the area.
 Asking them can give owners a clearer picture of just how well their pet will fare while they’re away from home.
 Some vets will get a lot of emergency calls from kennels around the holidays — either because of an unavoidable illness outbreak or because the facility cuts corners when it comes to their safety practices.

 Kennels can be opened without any official certification, but it can be comforting for pet owners to find one who happens to have it.
 A facility may be perfectly safe without it, but the certification proves the owners are motivated enough to go the extra mile to reassure their customers.
 It’s definitely not easy to get a certification through the Pet Care Services Association, so pet owners can be relatively certain that they’re signing up with a reputable business.